-Signs Your AC Tune Up is Due: Keep your AC in Top-Notch Condition
+Signs Your AC Tune-Up is Due: Keep your AC in Top-Notch Condition

 Do you remember the last time your air conditioner was serviced?
 In case not, your AC will definitely let you know.
-Here are some warning signs to look out for and immediately schedule a AC maintenance check or do it yourself!
+Here are some warning signs to look out for and immediately schedule an AC maintenance check or do it yourself!

 1. Strange Sounds Coming From the AC

-Normally a buzzing sound can be produced if an airflow is partially obstructed as the air conditioning unit tries to push the air past the blockage creating discerning sounds.
+Normally a buzzing sound can be produced if the airflow is partially obstructed as the air conditioning unit tries to push the air past the blockage creating discerning sounds.
 Humming noise or a raspy sound is also generated if the blades are damaged and are not moving swiftly.
 A motor that is dying out gives out a humming sort of noise.

 Make sure to notice these sounds as your AC is trying to tell you something!
 Get your AC inspected as soon as possible to figure the exact cause and keep it healthy.

 If you observe an increase in your utility bills without any significant increase in usage activity, then it could be an indicator that your air conditioner is drawing more energy than usual.
 This happens typically due to a lack of maintenance.
 As an air conditioning system gets old, it loses efficiency if you don’t schedule regular AC tune-ups.
 Over time the system may need to work harder due to dust traps, blockages, or any other reason.
 This means it will draw more energy than it is supposed to, and it can surge your utility bills.